Composable privacy of networked quantum sensing: Acknowledgements

 \section{Acknowledgements}

-Thank you to Léo Colisson, Raja Yehia, and Luís Bugalho for useful discussions and thoughtful comments.
-In particular thank you to LC for suggesting the use of filters which is used in the text, and help in understanding how to interpret early results.
+Thank you to Léo Colisson, Raja Yehia, Luís Bugalho, and Majid Hassani for useful discussions and thoughtful comments.
+In particular thank you to LC for suggesting the use of filters which is used in the text, and help in understanding how to interpret early results, and to MH for proofreading the paper.
+We thank anonymous reviewers for their feedback.
 Thank you to Santiago Scheiner for his code template which was used to make Fig.~\ref{fig: parameter estimation}.
-Both authors acknowledge support from the Quantum Internet Alliance (QIA), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 820445 and from the Horizon Europe grant agreements 101080128 and 101102140; the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030; and the ANR project QNS ANR-24-CE97-0005-01.
+Both authors acknowledge support from the Quantum Internet Alliance (QIA), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 820445 and from the Horizon Europe grant agreements 101080128 and 101102140; the PEPR integrated project EPiQ ANR-22-PETQ-0007 and HQI ANR-22-PNCQ-0002, part of Plan France 2030; and the ANR project QNS ANR-24-CE97-0005-01.